-The game scale can be adjusted to accommodate battle scenarios considered to be too small when using the standard game scale.
-There are now two troop scales to choose from.
+The game scale can be adjusted to accommodate battle scenarios considered to be too large or too small when using the standard game scale.
+There are now three troop scales to choose from for gaming small, moderate, and large battles.

 Only the troop and ground scale are affected.
-The movement rates, command radius, weapon range, time scale and number of guns per stand remain at the same standard game scale
+The movement rates, command radius, weapon range, time scale and number of guns per stand remain at the same standard game scale.